Liouville-Arnold theorem for homogeneous symplectic and contact Hamiltonian systems: Liouville--Arnold theorem for exact symplectic manifolds

 \end{enumerate} \end{remark}

 In order to prove Theorem~\ref{theorem:LA_exact_symp} some lemmas will be required.

 \begin{lemma} Let $M$ be an $n$-dimensional differentiable manifold and let $X_1, \ldots, X_n\in \X(M)$ be linearly independent vector fields.
-If these vector fields are pairwise commutative and complete, then $M$ is diffeomorphic to $\TT^k\times \R^{n-k}$ for some $k\leq n$, where $\TT^k$ denotes the $k$-dimensional torus. \end{lemma}
+If these vector fields {pairwise commutate and are} complete, then $M$ is diffeomorphic to $\TT^k\times \R^{n-k}$ for some $k\leq n$, where $\TT^k$ denotes the $k$-dimensional torus. \end{lemma}

 See Lemmas 1.3 and 1.4 in reference \cite{Bolsinov2004} for the proof.